 - Pause at the top for maximum glute squeeze before releasing the tension and bring the hips back to the starting position.

-Don't forget that you may be a little sore after today's lower body workout especially if you're not used to direct leg workout.
+Don't forget that you may be a little sore after today's lower body workout, especially if you're not used to direct leg workouts.

 To ease muscle soreness: